Anastasiia-Ni/Anastasiia-Ni/README.md

 <h3> 📒 Current projects and languages studied

 ###
+- OpenGL for graphics applications
+- Qt Creator
 - AI and Machine Learning
-- Python for AI
-- Qt Creator

 <h3> 🛠 Languages and tools